Table of contents

 WhatsApp supports a limited number of video formats, including .mp4, .avi, .mov and 3GP.
 A video with advanced H.265 or VC9 encoding, common codecs in 4K video, will be unsuitable.
 If your video is in a different format, you will need to convert it to a supported format before you can send it on WhatsApp.

 There is no hard limit on how long a video sent over WhatsApp can be.
 However, bear in mind that the longer your video is, the larger the file size.
-So you may find that longer, higher-resolution videos will run into issues.
+So you may find that longer, higher-resolution videos will push you over the upload limit.

 Poor internet connection

 WhatsApp requires a strong internet connection to send videos.
-If your internet connection is too slow, you may not be able to send videos on WhatsApp.
+If your internet connection is too slow—or you have a weak signal—you may not be able to send videos on WhatsApp.

 If you are experiencing problems sending a video on WhatsApp, you can try the following troubleshooting steps: